 Much of my research is concerned with the regulation of species diversity and abundance, and man's impact on our natural ecosystems.
 My studies of Golden-winged Warblers examined factors that influence nesting success.
-I have been fortunate to obtain funding fund 2-5 students to help with this work during most each summer during the last ten years.
+More recently, I have compiled data by many others who have studied hybridization between Golden-winged Warblers and the closely related Blue-winged Warbler.
+About 1% of the Golden-winged Warblers hybridize and the hybrid progeny have reduced pairing success, suggesting they are two, valid species.

 I am now retired, but appointed as Scholar in Residence.
-My major research effort examines why the Golden-winged Warbler is one of the most rapidly declining vertebrate in eastern U.S. and includes efforts to restore shrubland habitat in Sterling Forest State Parks.
-These studies are supported by a recent $150,000 NY State Wildlife Grant to me and portions of grants to the international Golden-winged Warbler Working Group.
 I continue to monitor highway mortality of migrating amphibians and have initiated efforts to obtain funding to construct a wildlife underpass.
 I initiated our campus assessment of the economic and environmental feasibility of erecting a wind power tower on our campus and continue extensive involvement especially with the development of public support and on research on reducing bat mortality to the power towers.

 Visit the Biology Department at Ithaca College.